-- 1. Place hands under running water and apply soap - 2.
-Rub your hands together to make lather and scrub them well.
-Be sure to scrub the backs of your hands, between your fingers, and under your nails - 3.
-Continue rubbing your hands for at least 20 secs (tip: hum "Happy Birthday" song 2 times) - 4.
-Rinse the soap off of your hands under running water - 5.
-Dry with a paper towel and use the paper towel to turn off the water - 6.
-Throw away the paper towel
+- Place hands under running water and apply soap - Rub your hands together to make lather and scrub them well.
+Be sure to scrub the backs of your hands, between your fingers, and under 2. - Continue rubbing your hands for at least 20 secs (tip: hum "Happy Birthday" song 2 times) - Rinse the soap off of your hands under running water - 5.
+Dry with a paper towel and use the paper towel to turn off the water - Throw away the paper towel